cakephp/docs/en/development/errors.rst

     Used for doing a 405 Method Not Allowed error.

+.. versionadded:: 3.1

+    NotAcceptableException has been added.

+.. php:exception:: NotAcceptableException

+    Used for doing a 406 Not Acceptable error.

+.. versionadded:: 3.1

+    ConflictException has been added.

+.. php:exception:: ConflictException

+    Used for doing a 409 Conflict error.

+.. versionadded:: 3.1

+    GoneException has been added.

+.. php:exception:: GoneException

+    Used for doing a 410 Gone error.

+For more details on HTTP 5xx status error codes see <https://tools.ietf.org/html/rfc2616#section-10.4>`_, ``IETF RFC2616 Section 10.4``.

 .. php:exception:: InternalErrorException

     Used for doing a 500 Internal Server Error.